-In July 2019, the Authority released the Request for Qualification for Track and Systems (RFQ HSR19-13).
-Three teams were shortlisted in December 2019 (dropped to two firms in 2020) and the Authority released the Request for Proposal (RFP HSR19-13) to the shortlisted teams that same month.
+In December 2019, the Authority released the Request for Proposal (RFP HSR19-13) and two Proposers remain engaged in the process.
+The procurement process was delayed, in part, due to impacts from COVID-19.

+It is anticipated that the contract will be executed in the third quarter of 2021.
 The Track and Systems contractor will enter into a design-build-maintain contract with a scope of work that includes design and construction of trackwork, railway systems, electrification, as well testing and commissioning.